“Climate Excuses” makes you fit for discussions

 Scientific Journal [DE] about the Science behind the Climate Communiation.

-Also, check out the German ClimateTalker Guide.
+Also, check out the German ClimateTalker Guide or the German ‘Spickzettel für Aktive‘, both from the PsychologistsForFuture.